TheBellman/propertysource/README.md

 The following notes all assume that you have access to the command line and know what to do there, have a fairly recent version of Maven, and at least Java 7.
 The code will build with Java 8, but is pegged to Java 7 compliance.

+**Note**: this project has a dependency on [SimpleLRU](https://github.com/TheBellman/simplelru), so you will probably need to download that project and run `mvn install` to make the dependency available.

 To build the  JAR after checking out the project:

 ```